Piyush-Sahare/new/README.md

   "password": "string"
 }

--**Description**: Logs in a user and returns authentication tokens.
+- **Description**: Logs in a user and returns authentication tokens.